HeamVisal/hmm-pos-tagger-brown-corpus/README.md

 - Emission probabilities are smoothed, but initial and transition probabilities are not smoothed.
 The decoder compensates with `EPSILON` before taking logs, but a cleaner model would smooth these distributions explicitly.
 - The static app in `docs/` is the recommended hosting path for GitHub Pages.
 - The Flask app keeps reusable Python model logic in `hmm_model.py` for server-side use.
+- The Flask app currently points its report-image route at `doc/latex-report/resultImage/`, while the tracked directory is `latex-report/resultImage/`; tagging still works, but the report charts return 404 until that path is corrected in `app.py`.
 - The repository includes both zipped and extracted NLTK data, which improves offline use but increases repository size.

 ## Possible Improvements